The School of Nursing offers several online masters-level degree programs to help you further your specialized professional knowledge

 Family Nurse Practitioner

-The Family Nurse Practitioner track is designed to provide the nurse with the necessary skills and knowledge to assume the role of a primary health care provider in a variety of clinical settings.
+The Family Nurse Practitioner track is designed to provide the bachelor’s level educated nurse with the necessary education, competencies, and experiences to assume the role of a primary health care provider in a variety of clinical settings.
 Didactic and clinical course content focuses on assessment and management of health promotion and health maintenance strategies, risk reduction, common acute and chronic alterations in health status for individuals and families across the lifespan.
 Synchronous online courses meet one day each week.
 An immersion experience may be required during the fall and spring semesters at the Winchester main campus.

-The Nurse-Midwifery Track is designed to provide the student with the necessary skills and knowledge to assume the role of a certified nurse-midwife in a variety of clinical settings.
-Didactic and clinical course content focuses on role development, assessment and management of women’s health —antepartal, intrapartal, postpartal and neonatal periods, as well as primary women’s health —throughout the lifespan.
-Clinical experiences are in a wide variety of ambulatory and community rural and medically underserved health care settings appropriate to the Nurse-Midwifery track.
+The Nurse-Midwifery Track is designed to provide the student with the necessary skills and knowledge to assume the role of a Certified Nurse-Midwife in a variety of clinical settings.
+Didactic and clinical course content focuses on role development, and the assessment and management of an individual’s health (antepartal, intrapartal, postpartal and neonatal periods, as well as primary care) throughout the lifespan.
+Synchronous online courses meet one day each week.
+Students attend one four-day immersion each fall and spring semester of the clinical year at the Winchester main campus.